 What if I choose not to accept the policy?

 As mentioned, you are not under any contracts, even through the examination process, so that you can walk away at any point.

 Instead of undergoing a different medical exam for each company, you can have the first and then use these results to shop around, which is vital to remember.

 People often decide against shopping around because they think a new medical exam is required for each.

 If the exam has been taken within six months, it will be valid for all applications.

-Ultimately, this means that your very first medical exam will be taken into account in all future applications for life insurance even if you have a newer exam in the application.
+Ultimately, this means that your very first medical exam will be considered in all future life insurance applications, even if you have a newer exam in the application.

 This all depends on your needs and your unique situation.
 If you are currently ill or have a disease/condition that would prevent you from being accepted with a medical exam, you might want to look towards simplified issue life insurance.

-Further, some no exam policies have provisions in them that prevent the policy from paying out 100% of the death benefit in the first 2-3 years.
-These type of policies have a graded benefit which means that the full death benefit will not go to the beneficiary if you die within a certain time after the policy has been set up.
+Further, some no-exam policies have provisions that prevent the policy from paying out 100% of the death benefit in the first 2-3 years.
+These approaches have a graded advantage, which means that the full death benefit will not go to the beneficiary if you die within a specific time after the policy has been set up.

-For many that have no concerns about their health, the medical examination may be worth the effort because it only takes around 30-45 minutes and you may benefit from lower premiums for the years ahead.
+For many with no concerns about their health, the medical examination may be worth the effort because it only takes a0-45 minutes and you may benefit from lower premiums for the years ahead.
 Also, you may qualify for accelerated underwriting that allows you to bypass the exam altogether.